cpraveen/numa/leastsquare.md

 f(x_j) - C_n(x_j)  \approx a_{n+1} (-1)^j
 $$

-is approximately equi-oscillating at $n+2$ points.
+is approximately equi-oscillating at these $n+2$ points.
 This indicates that the Chebyshev least squares approximation can be expected to be close to the minimax approximation, $C_n \approx p_n^\star$.

 +++